Bumblebee202111/doubean-public/README.md

   * From Glide to Coil Compose
   * From Navigation Fragment to Navigation Compose (take action when next stable version is available)
     * From NavHostFragment to ComposableNavHostFragment
-* The old local "follow"
-  * Needs some rework since following groups (official feature) is possible now although not implemented
-  * Rename to favorite (inspired by Reddit)
-  * Topics feed still not working properly
-  * Sync by maintaining a fake private note (日记) which holds the data
+* Lazylist problems
+  * Restoring scroll position is problematic especially when you are viewing bottom of list where there are some images
+  * Comment items are sometimes visually polluted by others
-* Topic content WebView issues (WebView sucks!)
+  * Topic content WebView problems
     * Flinging up to topic content is not smooth https://issuetracker.google.com/issues/172029355
     * Sometimes topic content fails to be loaded on some low-end or large-screened devices (not sure which sets constraint)
+    * LazyLayoutPinnableItem?
     * ...

+* Shared element & navigation-fragment-compose
-* \[PostDetailFragment\] Show saves and reposts
+* TopAppBar and Edge-to-Edge
   * Reduce MD3 TopAppBar height to 56 dp when https://developer.android.google.cn/jetpack/androidx/releases/compose-material3#1.3.0-alpha06 enters RC

-* Paging 3 refresh, loading status ...
+* Topics sort by
-* Sort by "Last updated" -> "active"
+  * "Last updated" -> "active"
+  * Add "New Top"

+* Follow/favorite/save/subscribe
+  * The old local "follow"
+    * Rename to favorite (inspired by Reddit)
+    * Needs some rework since following groups (official feature) is possible now although not implemented
+  * Save topics
+  * Follow groups
-* Follow/favorite/save
+  * Pin followed groups
-  * Allow following/favoriting/saving every type of item: groups/tabs/searches/categories
-  * Post title text filters
-  * \[GroupsHomeFragment\] Show posts of followed collections / comments of saved comments with group/tab header
-  * \[Lists\]Add corresponding item action
+  * Add corresponding item action

+* More follow/favorite/save/subscribe
+  * Save comments
+  * Subscribe topics
+  * Sync custom lists by maintaining a fake private note (日记) which holds the data
   * Custom feeds like Reddit

+* Fix broken topics feed
 * “每次动态更新请求的帖子总数限制” -> “每次从n条帖子中筛选新动态”
 * Use the new nullable "edit_time" property of network posts
 * Better model layering
-* Refactor uses of network only `Resource` to Kotlin `Result`
-* Handle errors in repositories
-* \[GroupsHomeFragment\]Unfollow/reorder items
 * Add `en-db` ("Douban English" locale)
 * Allow expanding group description w/ SpannableString
-* \[SettingsFragment\] Add prefer to show WebView by default preference
+* Search
-* \[SearchFragment\] GroupSearchFragment -> SearchFragment / Search group/tab posts (in-group) / Search posts of all groups (global)
+  * Search group/tab posts (in-group)
+  * Search posts of all groups (global)

 * Real login (which seems impossible)
-* Load state visualization
+* Add load state visualization which was removed during various types of migrations
+  * Paging 3 refresh, loading status ...

 * \[GroupDetailFragment\] WebView for group
-* \[GroupDetailFragment\]\[PostDetailFragment\] Track/mark/revert/todo read
+* Group tab: Track read
 * \[GroupDetailFragment\] Group/tab/post shortcuts
 * Hide officially-marked unfriendly content by default
 * Support blocking unfriendly content
-* Rate limit
-* \[Lists\]Reddit-like item expand/collapse
-* \[GroupDetailFragment\] For post items, optimize tag display, e.g., assign color to each tag mapped from name
 * \[GroupDetailFragment\] Collapse on entrance for the followed group/tab
-* Allow another option of using Twitter-like date formatting
+* Date & time: Yesterday
+* Bring back basic support for dark mode & landscape experience
 * Widgets
 * \[Books\] Add T250
 * \[Movies\] Add T250
 * More features of books & movies
-* \[Lists\] Post order: custom rules based on multiple factors
-* Optimize dark mode & landscape experience
+* \[GroupDetailFragment\] For post items, optimize tag display, e.g., assign color to each tag mapped from name
+* \[Lists\] Reddit-like item expand/collapse
+* Network
 * Test

 ### Non-Todos